ncatlab/nlab-content/pages/0/0/4/0/20400/content.md

 ### Motive

-The motivation for CLF is to try and combine the convenience of type systems with the flexibility of program verification, and make the resulting style of correct program construction applicable to mathematics in a general way.
+The motivation for CLF is to try and combine the convenience of [[type theory|type systems]] with the flexibility of [[certified programming|program verification]], and make the resulting style of correct program construction applicable to mathematics in a general way.

-In most typed computational languages—even those with rather strong type systems, like the dependent type systems of [[Coq]] and [[Agda]]—there is a distinction between types and program specifications.
+In most typed computational languages—even those with rather strong type systems, like the [[dependent type theory|dependent type systems]] of [[Coq]] and [[Agda]]—there is a distinction between types and program specifications.
 A specification should

-* constrain the computational behavior of conforming terms, and
+* constrain the computational behavior of conforming [[terms]], and
 * not constrain the way this behavior is implemented.

-Types typically constrain both behavior and implementation.
-Intuitively, this is because types are typically implemented using elaborate syntax checks, so they constrain behavior *by* constraining implementation.
+[[type|Types]] typically constrain both behavior and implementation.
+Intuitively, this is because types are typically implemented using elaborate [[syntax]] checks, so they constrain behavior *by* constraining implementation.

-A *program logic* provides predicates and proofs about programs, and this provides an adequate approach to specifications and verification of computational behavior.
+A *program logic* provides predicates and proof rules about programs, and this provides an adequate approach to specification and verification of computational behavior.
 The requirement to satisfy a predicate doesn't constrain the way a program is implemented because the syntax rules for forming a program don't take into account any predicates the programmer may hope the program to satisfy.
 This is the sense in which program verification is more flexible than syntactic typing.

+Using [[propositions as types]], many dependent type systems support specifications, in addition to types.
+But with the restriction to syntactic type checking, types and specifications remain distinct notions in practice.

 By taking types to denote (certain) [[PER]]s on terms, Nuprl provides an [[intrinsic and extrinsic views of typing|extrinsic]] notion of type that subsumes program specifications.
-So Nuprl has a type system, and its types provide the flexibility of program verification; but it seems like Nuprl doesn't provide the convenience of a type system with a type checking algorithm.
+So Nuprl has a type system, and its types provide the flexibility of program verification; but it seems that Nuprl doesn't provide the convenience of a type system with a type checking algorithm.

 From a naive perspective, it can't be done.
 Type checking Nuprl would be undecidable, but more importantly, it would require automatically coming up with proofs of true mathematical statements, and there's no good way to do that.